mithril-security/blindai/docs/docs/deploy-on-premise.md

     ```

 !!! info
     If you built this image locally you can allow debug by running with -e POLICY_ALLOW_DEBUG=true.
-Building from sources is documented [here](../advanced/server-from-sources.md)
+Building from sources is documented [here](advanced/build-from-sources/server.md)

 !!! warning
     You should only allow debug if your policy.toml allows debug.
-More information about the policy in [this section](../advanced/certificate-and-policy.md)

-## Extract Policy and default TLS Certificate from the Hardware docker image
+### Extract Policy and default TLS Certificate from the Hardware docker image

 You can extract the policy directly from the prebuilt Docker Image using: